whoisorioki/dashboard/system.md

 -   **Service-Oriented Structure**: Logic is cleanly separated into services (e.g., `kpi_service.py`, `sales_data.py`) for better organization, reusability, and testability.
 -   **Global Error Handling**: FastAPI middleware intercepts all exceptions and formats them into the standard error envelope, ensuring consistent and predictable error responses across the entire API.
 -   **Configuration**: Environment variables (`.env`) are used to manage all configuration, allowing for easy setup across different environments (development, staging, production).
+-   **GraphQL Resolvers:** All resolvers now fetch real data from Druid (no more hardcoded values), and argument names/types are kept in sync with frontend queries.
+-   **Redis Caching:** Redis cache initialization is now conditional based on the environment, preventing local development errors.
+-   **Date Handling:** All date handling uses correct imports and types (`from datetime import date, timezone`), fixing previous runtime errors.

 ---